testit-tms/api-client-python/docs/AutoTestsApi.md

 Create multiple autotests

-<br>Use case  <br>User sets autotest parameters (listed in the example) and runs method execution  <br>System creates autotest  <br>[Optional] If steps enumeration is set, system creates step items and relates them to autotest  <br>[Optional] If setup enumeration is set, system creates setup items and relates them to autotest  <br>[Optional] If teardown enumeration is set, system creates teardown items and relates them to autotest  <br>[Optional] If label enumeration is set, system creates labels and relates them to autotest  <br>[Optional] If link enumeration is set, system creates links and relates them to autotest  <br>System returns autotest model (example listed in response parameters)
+ Use case   User sets autotest parameters (listed in the example) and runs method execution   System creates autotest   [Optional] If steps enumeration is set, system creates step items and relates them to autotest   [Optional] If setup enumeration is set, system creates setup items and relates them to autotest   [Optional] If teardown enumeration is set, system creates teardown items and relates them to autotest   [Optional] If label enumeration is set, system creates labels and relates them to autotest   [Optional] If link enumeration is set, system creates links and relates them to autotest   System returns autotest model (example listed in response parameters)

 ### Example